Whirlpool

 Defrost Drain Blockage

-Freezer leaking water onto floor from front or rear
+Freezer leaking water onto the floor from the front or rear.

 Advertisements